REPORT This is the result of a survey commissioned by the Ile-de-France Regional Health Agency

 The beds in the Assore program are spread over 61 hotels.
 The Aurore association and the Samu social de Paris reserve the rooms and specialized educators, nurses and psychologists regularly visit the users in the hotels.
 “The objective,” from the update; the shelter, is to reaccustom users to live indoors and in the community, so as to stabilize them in accommodation, watch over their situation and bring them to engage in care pathways and administrative procedures,” diffused by the Regional Health Agency.

 A positive review despite shortcomings

-The ARS stresses, however, that the system suffers, according to the evaluation of the scientific team, from a lack of staff and a “notable lack of hosting solutions downstream d’Assore” which can engender in users who have made progress “a certain discouragement” Psychiatric care also appears to be insufficient, due to “a structural weakness in the supply” and “a persistent compartmentalization with addictology”.
+The ARS stresses, however, that the system suffers, according to the evaluation of the scientific team, from a lack of staff and a “notable lack of downstream hosting solutions d’Assore” which can engender in users who have made progress “a certain discouragement” Psychiatric care also appears to be insufficient, due to “a structural weakness in the supply” and “d’a persistent compartmentalization with addictology”.

 But the results remain generally positive according to the report that20 Minutes was able to consult: &ldquo ; All of the stakeholders interviewed therefore consider the accommodation and support offered by Assore as a necessary (although not sufficient) condition for effective support for precarious crack users.”